pepper-craft/geo-calculation-toolkit-api-docs/detail/perpendicular-distance-from-a-coordinate-to-a-line.md

 ## Perpendicular distance from a coordinate to a line

-This is an HTTP API that calculates the perpendicular surface distance from a given coordinate to a straight line extended through two geographic points.
+This is an HTTP API that calculates the perpendicular distance from a coordinate to a specified line segment.

 ---